chenB-Y/frontend_WebAdvance/README.md

 - **Profile Management**: Users can manage their profiles, including updating personal information and changing their profile photo.
 - **Recipe API Integration**: Connects to an external recipe API to fetch and display recipes for various dishes, enhancing the shopping experience.

-## Production Setup

-For production, the frontend application is managed using PM2.
-This tool ensures that the application is monitored and maintained for optimal performance and reliability.

 ## Getting Started

 To get started with the frontend application: